StanfordSpezi/SpeziLLM/Sources/SpeziLLMOpenAI/SpeziLLMOpenAI.docc/FunctionCalling.md

 ## Overview

-The OpenAI GPT-based LLMs provide [function calling capabilities](https://platform.openai.com/docs/guides/function-calling) in order to enable a structured, bidirectional, and reliable communication between the OpenAI LLMs and external tools, such as the Spezi ecosystem.
+The OpenAI GPT-based LLMs provide [function calling capabilities](https://platform.openai.com/docs/guides/function-calling) in order to enable a structured, bidirectional, and reliable communication between the OpenAI LLMs and external tools, such as the Spezi ecosystem. <!-- markdown-link-check-disable-line -->
 ``SpeziLLMOpenAI`` provides a declarative Domain Specific Language to make LLM function calling as seamless as possible within Spezi.

 ## Usage